-It might not be considered to be as much of a cultural touchstone as the Beatles' debut appearance on The Ed Sullivan Show, but that doesn't mean it was any less historic.
-On Oct.
-25, 1964, the Rolling Stones performed on the popular CBS variety show for the first time.
+It might not be considered to be as much of a cultural touchstone as the Beatles' debut appearance on The Ed Sullivan Show, but that doesn't mean it was any less historic: The Rolling Stones performed on the popular CBS variety show for the first time on Oct.
+25, 1964.

-This was actually the Rolling Stones' second time in America.
-A few months earlier, their first U.S. tour, which began before they had a proper hit in the country, was met largely with indifference.
+This was actually the Rolling Stones' second visit to America.
+But their first U.S. tour, which began before they had a proper hit in the country, had been met largely with indifference a few months earlier.
 (The low point was being booed offstage in San Antonio.)
-An ill-advised shot on Dean Martin's Hollywood Palace, which found the host taking potshots at his guests, didn't help much, either.
+An ill-advised turn on Dean Martin's Hollywood Palace, which found the host taking potshots at his guests, didn't help much either.

 By the fall, however, "Tell Me" and "It's All Over Now" had gotten into the U.S. Top 40, and "Time Is on My Side" was making its way up the Billboard Hot 100, where it would peak in November at No. 6.
 Now, the Rolling Stones felt, was right opportunity to re-introduce the band in America – in the same spot where their friends had made such a powerful showing.